Unboxed-Software/solana-course/content/transfer-hook.md

 }
 ```

 You may have noticed that we are using `token::mint_to` instead of `token_2022::mint_to`, additionally in the `extra_account_meta_list` we're saving the Token Program, not the Token Extensions Program.
-This is because the crumb SFT has to be a Token Program mint and not a Token Extensions Program mint.
-The answer why is interesting.
+This is because the crumb SFT *has* to be a Token Program mint and not a Token Extensions Program mint.
+The answer as to why, is interesting.
 When first writing this, we wanted to make both the Cookie and Crumb tokens to be Token Extensions Program mints.
 However, when we did this, we would get a very interesting error: `No Reentrancy`.
 This happens because the transfer hook is called as a CPI from within the Token Extensions Program, and Solana does not allow [recursive CPIs into the same program](https://defisec.info/solana_top_vulnerabilities).

 To illustrate: